-Exhaust gas scrubbers are atmospheric emission purification systems that capture and neutralize harmful particulates and pollutants using water.
+Marine exhaust gas scrubbers are atmospheric emission purification systems that capture and neutralize harmful particulates and pollutants using water.
 Scrubbers spray alkaline water (either pure seawater or water mixed with alkali) into the vessel’s exhaust thus removing SOx from the ship’s engine and boiler exhaust gases.
 The sulfates resulting from the SOX removal are discharged in the wash-water to the sea.

 SOx becomes sulfate after going through the scrubbing process.
 Sulfates are natural components of seawater.
 The number of sulfates formed in the scrubbing process is far less than already exist naturally in oceans and therefore they are not harmful to the sea.1 Sulfur removal through the exhaust gas scrubbing process contributes an important environmental benefit of reducing the negative impact of emissions to air, as air emissions in the form of SOX can add to the formation of aerosols and particulate matter which cause heart and respiratory issues.2